 Do you get a full night’s sleep, but still feel tired in the morning?
 Do you snore loudly?
 You may have sleep apnea.
 This potentially dangerous sleep disorder is marked by repeatedly starting and stopping breathing during the night.
 It is likely that you don’t know you have it until you get a sleep study done.

 There are three main types of sleep apnea:

-A recent study by Dr. Christopher P. Ward, a professor of psychology at the University of Houston Clearlake, and his colleagues observed that musicians who play woodwind instruments are at a significantly lower risk of sleep apnea.
+A recent study by Dr. Christopher P. Ward, a professor of psychology at the University of Houston Clearlake, observed that musicians who play woodwind instruments are at a significantly lower risk of sleep apnea.